cmhollins2022/C-Sharp-101-Practice/C#-101-notes.md

 ### Numbers and Integer Precision
 If integer division truncates the result, use the ```%``` to produce the remainder. ```MaxValue``` and ```MinValue``` show the limits of integers.
 If you go above the maximum, or below the minimum, you will __overflow__ or __underflow__.

+A ```Double``` numeric type represents a double-precision floating point number.
+Double precision numbers have twice the number of binary digits as single-precision.